Australia has an interesting history from first being called ‘New Holland’ to then being home to lots of criminals who were sent there as punishment!

 It might have been a scary place to go back then, but things have certainly changed.

 Let’s look at some interesting facts about Australia.
-Or, watch our video on YouTube linked at the end!
+Then, be sure to watch our video all about Australia at the end of this article!

 The first people to live in Australia were the ‘Aborigines’, and they’ve been there for approximately 60,000 years…that is a seriously long time!